ChatGPT AI - Cloze Game (Difficulty 4)

 Step 6 - Specify Response Format

-To make it easy for our program to process the response, we need to make the response strictly follow some predefined format.
-To do that, the best solution is to specify the format ourselves.
-For example, this is an updated request.
-Note that you can use a comment in your project to serve as the text editor, so that you can format the output format using multiple lines.
+To make it easy for our program to process the response, we need to make the response strictly follow a predefined format.
+To do that, the best solution is to specify the format ourselves in the prompt.

 in 60 words, create a cloze game with 3 questions for these words: run, ran, runs use this output format: QUESTIONS: 1.
 2. 3.
 ANSWERS: 1.
 2. 3.